 - 1. Providers of hosting services and providers of interpersonal communications services shall submit the report referred to in Article 12 using the template set out in Annex III.
-The report shall include: - (a) identification details of the provider and, where applicable, its legal representative; - (b) the date, time stamp and electronic signature of the provider; - (ba) manner in which the provider became aware of the potential child sexual abuse52:
+The report shall include: - (a) identification details of the provider and, where applicable, its legal representative; - (b) the date, time stamp and electronic signature of the provider; - (ba) manner in which the provider became aware of the potential child sexual abuse55;

-PCY comment: the type of source of the report will be is included in Annex III, Chapter II, point 8.
+55 PCY comment: the type of source of the report is included in Annex III, Section 2, point 8.